Eomm/blog-posts/posts/03-to-production.md

   1. loading the configuration
   2. loading the application

-This could be breaf into this code example:
+This could be brief into this code example:

 ```js
 const config = await configurationLoader(process.argv[2] || process.env.NODE_ENV)